jwittbold/kafka-mini-project/README.md

 ### Dependencies
-Since we will be utilizing the kafka-python client, both the generator and detector folders will need to include our dependencies, in the file 'requirements.txt'
+Since we will be utilizing the kafka-python client, both the generator and detector folders will need to include our (identical) dependencies, in the file 'requirements.txt'

 ```
 # requirements.txt